Quafadas/cask-laminar/README.md

 Have a look at the DB folder in modules and the "application.conf" file to wire up postgres.

 ## Real development mode
-Whilst the above works, and it's easy to get started... the feedback loop is too slow for frontend development.
-Let's split the workflow into frontend and backend.
+Whilst the above works, and it's easy to get started... the feedback loop is too slow for frontend development, and we have to refresh the browser with every change!
+That won't do... let's split the workflow into frontend and backend.

 1. Start two sbt shells
 2. In the first shell, "project backend" to switch to the backend project.